-Introduced by John Edmunds and featuring George Villiers followed by the WEATHER IN THE SOUTH-EAST
+Introduced by John Edmunds and featuring George Villiers.

-A quick look at criticism and comments from viewers
+A quick look at criticism and comments from viewers.

-Letters for incluslon in these programmes should be addressed to: Points of View, [address removed]
+Letters for inclusion in these programmes should be addressed to: Points of View, [address removed]

 Angleton finds it has a social problem among the young people; Vivienne has a brilliant idea for solving the by-pass problem; Janet engages a housekeeper.